Eugene Reshetnikov: Metropolitan of Tallinn and All Estonia

-On May 5, 2018 at the meeting of the Synod of the Estonian Orthodox Church of the Moscow Patriarchate he was elected one of the two candidates for the post of Primate of the Estonian Orthodox Church.
+On May 5, 2018, at the meeting of the Synod of the Estonian Orthodox Church of the Moscow Patriarchate he was elected one of the two candidates for the post of Primate of the Estonian Orthodox Church.
 The Holy Synod of the Russian Orthodox Church approved this decision at a meeting on May 14.
 On May 29, 2018, an Extraordinary Council of the Estonian Orthodox Church of the Moscow Patriarchate elected him its Primate.
 On 3 June 2018, during the divine liturgy at the Cathedral of Christ the Saviour in Moscow, Patriarch Kirill of Moscow and all Russia elevated him to the rank of Metropolitan and awarded the right to wear the second Panagia within the Estonian Orthodox Church.
 On July 14, the Holy Synod dismissed him Chairman of the Educational Committee of the Russian Orthodox Church and rector of the Moscow Theological Schools.

-After becoming Metropolitan of Tallinn and All Estonia, he began to study Estonian language and applied for a residence permit in Estonia.
+After becoming Metropolitan of Tallinn and All Estonia, he began to study Estonian and applied for a residence permit in Estonia.

-In March 2022, he signed a statement concerning Russia's invasion of Ukraine, but in a later interview insisted that his interpretation of the document radically differed from that of his co-signatories.
+In March 2022, he signed a statement concerning Russia's invasion of Ukraine (the previous month), but in a later interview that month he insisted that his interpretation of the document radically differed from that of his co-signatories.

+On January 18, 2024 Estonia announced that it would not renew Reshetnikov's residence permit, stating "His actions are a security risk to Estonia."
+The Estonian Police said that he had been repeatedly asked to stop justifying Russia’s invasion of Ukraine and to stop defending the Russian government, but that he "has consistently vindicated and supported the Kremlin regime's bloody aggression against Ukraine."
+The lack of renewal required Reshetnikov to leave Estonia before the expiration of his residence permit on February 6, 2024.
+Reshetnikov called the decision "political" and vowed that he would continue working remotely if he returned to Russia.

+Metropolitan Eugene left Estonia on February 6, 2024.
+At his farewell liturgy in the Alexander Nevsky Cathedral in Tallinn, he led the ordination of his former personal secretary, Archpriest Daniel Lepisk to the rank of bishop of the city of Tartu.